PostgreSQL - LOCKS

 testdb=#BEGIN; LOCK TABLE company1 IN ACCESS EXCLUSIVE MODE;

-Above PostgreSQL statement will produce the following result:
+The above given PostgreSQL statement will produce the following result −

 The above message indicates that the table is locked until the transaction ends and to finish the transaction you will have to either rollback or commit the transaction.